Found in a thrift store when it looked like this:

 This large canvas was a real puzzle.
 Mostly it was a matter of getting rid of the ugly features I didn't like.
 It was highly textured, so I left the texture.
 The first thing to go were the oversized sailboats.
 They would be ten stories high!
 I simply painted over them.
 I also lowered the horizon line of the water.
 The next obvious element to go were the ugly bushes and oddly distorted perspective tile walkway.
 However, I loved the railing, and left most of it, then added a door.
 I like the surreal quality to the painting and identify this as the gateway to the dream world.

 I showed this painting in the Dream Gallery at the annual conference of the Association for Dream Studies, June 2018.

 House paint, oil paint, and felt markers over original art on cloth canvas, 32" x 36" - 2018.

-I sat on this one nearly a year before I saw desert mountains with kachinas overseeing a waterfall.
+This is my favorite - student work with character on a cloth canvas.
+I looked at this one for nearly a year then saw desert mountains with kachinas overseeing a waterfall.

 Acrylic paint over original art on paper/cloth canvas, 30" x 40" - 2014.

 Before: no photo, but the canvas looks about the same, except now with daffodils.